Alaskan Seafood Jobs And Career Opportunities With PPLP

 Here at Phoenix Processor LP, we pay our seafood processors an hourly rate and a production bonus.
 Your pay can vary slightly from season to season based on the amount of fish caught and the products produced, but starting processors can expect to make approximately $3,500 – $5,000 per month.
 Our blended pay system means that you get regular, reliable paychecks twice a month, and you also get a bonus based on the value of the catch.

 Find Alaska Seafood Processing Jobs That Are Right For You

 The Alaskan seafood industry is large and diverse, with many different types of processing jobs.
-PPLP owns and operates two processing vessels, the M/V Phoenix and the M/V Excellence, which process and freeze fish at sea.
+PPLP owns and operates the M/V Excellence, which processes and freezes fish at sea.